 3. Greater Integration with Security and Building Systems

 For example, if an intruder alarm is triggered after hours, the CCTV system can immediately display footage from the affected area to operators in our monitoring centre.
-At the same time, access control logs can confirm whether the event was authorised, and alerts can be sent to the appropriate personnel.
+At the same time, remote site access logs can confirm whether the event was authorised, and alerts can be sent to the appropriate personnel.
 RMS specialises in providing remote monitoring that integrates with a wide range of systems, delivering complete protection across all fronts.
+Recent data indicates that the adoption of interconnected security devices in the UK continues to grow as managers seek centralised control.
+This ecosystem is a hallmark of monitoring in the age of smart buildings, where interoperability is the standard.

 4. Faster, More Proactive Response Times